-There’s are several myths floating around the internet about narcissists, many of which are entirely true, we can all have ideas, theories and beliefs, most of which are passed down from generation to generation, with many adding or subtracting information, many based on scientific evidence, which can also over time be debunked when new data comes along.
+There’s are several myths floating around the internet about narcissists, many of which are entirely accurate.
+We can all have opinions, ideas, theories and beliefs, most of which are passed down from generation to generation, with many adding or subtracting information, many based on scientific evidence, which can also over time be debunked when new data comes along.

 We can also have people with traits of narcissism, however not on the disorder, narcissists on the disorder with low levels of characteristics, those with high.
 Then narcissist sociopaths and narcissist psychopaths, so these myths don’t apply to all.

-Stay true to your experience, your values and your beliefs, without trying to change others, as most of us know how painful it is when someone tries to change ours, there are people who’ll agree with you, people who will agree to disagree, and those we need to be careful around because they try to mould you and control you into being who they want you to be, and not care for you for who you are, the beauty in being different is not everyone is the same.
+Stay true to your experience, your values and your beliefs without trying to change others, as most of us know how painful it is when someone tries to change ours, some people agree with you, people who will agree to disagree, and those we need to be careful around because they try to mould you and control you into being who they want you to be, and not care for you for who you are, the beauty in being different is not everyone is the same.

 Myth number one.
 They have no emotions.

-They have a lack of empathy, and most often it’s self-serving empathy, it doesn’t matter if you’re struggling to them it’s “what about me” they do experience joy, sadness, regret, guilt and love, just not in the same way as others do, as love is a feeling individual to each person, it seems when a narcissist is love bombing and gaining the attention they feel joy, they feel pleased with themselves, they feel the love in a way in which their needs are being met.
+They have a lack of empathy.
+Most often, any empathy they do have is self-serving empathy.
+It doesn’t matter if you’re struggling with them.
+It’s “what about me” they do experience joy, sadness, regret, guilt and love, just not in the same way as others do, as love is a feeling individual to each person, it seems when a narcissist is love bombing and gaining the attention they feel joy, they feel pleased with themselves, they feel the love in a way in which their needs are being met.

 Myth number two.
 They believe they are superior.